There are plenty of relatively unknown brands out there that deserve your attention. Today, we’ll be determining if Daiwa is one of them.

 Now that we’ve looked into their products, it’s time to take stock of what customers are saying about this “new” brand.
 I’ve scoured the internet and interviewed a few colleagues and acquaintances as well as retailers.

 What do they say it’s chairs?

 “Not a hobbyist chair” – Trish, shares her experience with the Chair and calls it “the best massage chair” she has tried.
-Admittedly, she says she initially bought the Chair for casual use but has found herself in a position wherein her body yearns for the relaxation and comfort.
+Admittedly, she says she initially bought the Chair for casual use but has found herself in a position wherein her body yearns for relaxation and comfort.

-“Fast delivery and set up quickly in my living room” – Dave shares that he enjoyed the fast delivery (within two days) and great white-glove service that came with his Daiwa massage recliner.
+“Fast delivery and set up quickly in my living room” – Dave shares that he enjoyed the fast delivery (within two days) and great white-glove service that came with his Daiwa relax massage recliner.
 He shares that the setup process was entirely professional, quick, and exceptional.

 “Four years of perfectly reliable use” – Barb shares that she has had her chair for 4 years now.
 Not once has she encountered any problems with her Chair, and she’s still finding new ways to enjoy it.

 “Weird that they lie” – Mitch shares that she’s somewhat dumbfounded.
 The Chair’s origin is somewhat confusing.
 An Amazon listing claims that the brand is Japan-based, but the website says otherwise.

 Not only that, the Chair is manufactured in China, yet some sources have stated that the company claims 70% of its parts are made in Japan.

 “Over a month, still no response” – Sarah shared her frustration with Daiwa’s customer service.
 She reportedly created two separate tickets regarding her issue on their online form.